vijayanajay/nseviz/docs/api.md

 ---

 ## Notes
+- Only GET and OPTIONS requests are supported (OPTIONS is for CORS preflight; returns 200 with no body).
+- Unknown sector or category values do not cause errors; the response will have an empty data array and a note.
+- Error codes: INVALID_PARAM (for missing/invalid/repeated params), YFINANCE_ERROR (for data fetch issues), INTERNAL_ERROR (for uncaught server errors).
 - All responses are JSON.
 - All errors follow the structured error format above.
-- Only GET requests are supported.
 - The `note` field is always present in successful responses.
 It provides a human-readable summary of the data result for debugging and UI.
 - For more details, see the backend implementation and tests.